 School is Back in Session!

-Now that the school year has begun, it is time to study up on how CCFA can help with the transition back to school or college!
+It is that time to study up on how CCFA can help with the transition back to school or college!
+It's always helpful to get an early start.

 School aged children and teens may also benefit from creating a section 504 Plan to ensure their school day and schedule can accommodate individual needs.
-You can find a template of the 504 plan written just for you on our website, along with a great article “Taking IBD to School” which includes resources and insights for students and parents.
+You can find a template of the 504 plan written just for you here.
+In addition to the 504 plan template, CCFA has created appeal letters for school accommodations which can be found here.
+Please review these templates along with a great article “Taking IBD to School” which includes resources and insights for students and parents.

 Older students heading back to college can find helpful information in “Managing IBD as a Young Adult” which addresses lifestyle issues as well as providing IBD facts.
+An additional helpful article is entitled “The Do’s and Don’ts of Dealing with IBD in College”.
 This population may also find the “Young Adults” forum on the CCFA Community Site helpful as well to speak with other fellow young adults with IBD!

 The Crohn's & Colitis Foundation of America provides information for educational purposes only.
 We encourage you to review this educational material with your health care professional.
 The Foundation does not provide medical or other health care opinions or services.
 The inclusion of another organization's resources or referral to another organization does not represent an endorsement of a particular individual, group, company or product.